86maid/trading-maid/README.md

 This type also overloads many operators, so you can omit index `[0]` in calculations, for example `cx.close + 100`.

-You can destructure `Context` for easier OHLC usage.
+You can destructure `Context` for easier OHLCV usage.

 ```rust
 async fn my_strategy(